 - After the treaty St. Afra remains as a Catholic church and St. Ulrich became a Lutheran church.

-- Its high bell tower with an “onion”, which dominates the city of the south, served like prototype for the construction of numerous baroque towers of Bavaria.
+- Its high bell tower with an “onion”, which dominates the city of the south, served as a prototype for the construction of numerous baroque towers of Bavaria.

 It was a worth it trip to the church.